Cerebral Cavernous Malformations

 Complications

-The risks and benefits of surgical or radiotherapeutic intervention must be assessed on a case-by-case basis, and the prospective risks of untreated CCM must be balanced with the anticipated morbidity of intervention.
-The overall mortality associated with CCM hemorrhage is low, estimated at 2.2%, but progressive neurologic deficits can accumulate and reduce a patient's quality of life.[42]
-In the hands of experienced surgeons with appropriate patient selection, postoperative morbidity can be quite low with one recent estimate of 1.5%.[31]
-Nonetheless, when feasible, conservative management may be favorable as shown in one recent prospective study in which CCM excision worsened short-term disability and increased risk of neurologic deficit or recurrent hemorrhage.[27]
+The risks and benefits of surgical or radiotherapeutic intervention must be assessed on a case-by-case basis, and the prospective risks of untreated CCM must be balanced with the anticipated intervention morbidity.
+The overall mortality associated with CCM hemorrhage is low, estimated at 2.2%, but progressive neurologic deficits can accumulate and reduce a patient's quality of life.[53]
+In the hands of experienced surgeons with appropriate patient selection, postoperative morbidity can be quite low, with a recent estimate of 1.5%.[58]
+Nonetheless, when feasible, conservative management may be favorable, as shown in a recent prospective study in which CCM excision worsened short-term disability and increased the risk of neurologic deficit or recurrent hemorrhage.[40]

 Postoperative and Rehabilitation Care